BolajiAyodeji/Blogposts/ck36zmq9x00l8b6s1p1kswltt.md

-## NettyFinder: Check a Nigerian telephone number and detects which network it belongs to
+## NettyFinder: Check a Nigerian telephone number and detect which network it belongs to

 I built a small Progressive Web App sometimes ago and decided to share it with YOU today.